coco-kit/software-engineering-group-project/README.md

 # Software Engineering Group Project

 We design a ski web application for skiers.
-This repository contains the backend, frontend applications for our project.
+This repository contains the backend and frontend applications for our project.

 > In this project, I built the frontend application using React.
 Our documentation contains detailed information about the project.